Home

 What’s in the Test?

 The CIR® online assessment reflects the real world.
 It is an open-book exam that requires you to use the AMA Guides.
 You will refer to the Guides to obtain information and solve cases.
 Therefore, it is also a very effective learning tool — you will increase your ability to apply the Guides.
-Traditional onsite examinations do not provide this learning experience.
+Traditional onsite examinations do not provide this learning experience and are associated with significant additional costs, e.g., travel and time away from your practice.

 The weighting is consistent with the types of ratings performed, i.e., most often musculoskeletal injuries.
-15–25% of test items are about the Principles of the Guides, 25–30% spine, 20–25% upper extremity, and the remaining 20–25% lower extremity and other areas.
+15–25% of test items are about the Principles of the Guides, 25–30% on the spine, 20–25% on the upper extremities, and 20–25% on the lower extremities and other areas.

 No Risk – Only Benefits